Real People Stories – Ximena

 In January of this year, I was tested and diagnosed with PHASE IIIC (advanced) ovarian HPV-derived cancer.
 I got CA125 tests and treatment for my entire illness at the hospital in Madrid.
 I believe that much of the healing process relies on your inner strength, the company and support of your loved ones against warts and skin tags, and the HPV medical team treating you.

 In my test case, my gynaecologist and CA125 surgeon and his team, based on his great experience and professionalism, performed an optimal skin tag and cancer surgery for more than 15 hours, leaving me completely clean.
 They emptied my ovaries, womb and fallopian tubes.
-They removed my spleen and removed part of the HPV viral and tumour and syst affected organs.
+They removed my spleen and removed part of the viral and tumour and syst-affected organs.
 He even called me personally on my cell phone to advance the operation, given that ovarian cancer is not common at my age.

 Next, in mid-March, I started my chemotherapy treatment with an oncologist who, equally with her professionalism, found the perfect treatment for my disease (6 cycles of 3 sessions each week).
-The HPV nurses who gave me wart and skin tag tests and chemo every week were very professional and humane.
+The nurses who gave me wart and skin tag exams and chemo every week were very professional and humane.
 I want to say that each patient is a world.
 I had hardly any symptoms during my chemo (the CA125 doctors and nurses were surprised), and the post-op went well, without pain or infections.
 Some people have it better, and others have it worse.

 We must not forget the loved ones of the sick person.

 They have the same or even worse time than this one.
 In my case, I barely had time to think because everything happened so quickly.
-But loved ones experience the entire HPV disease process with fear and uncertainty and appreciate the physical changes (hair loss, loss of eyebrows and eyelashes, alarming weight loss…), and it is hard for them.
+But loved ones experience the entire disease process with fear and uncertainty and appreciate the physical changes (hair loss, loss of eyebrows and eyelashes, alarming weight loss…), and it is hard for them.

 Please…DON’T THINK ABOUT “RUNNING” TO WORK OR RETURN TO STRESS.
 Calm down… it is a long process and requires total physical and psychological recovery.
 I’ve had it since January, and my family doctor (the one who also had leukaemia) has already warned me that it’s going to be a few more months.